Funeral Costs in Texas: What Families Pay in 2026

 Is cremation cheaper than burial in Texas?

-Yes.
-In Texas, direct cremation ($1,700) can save families $5,500 or more compared to a traditional funeral with burial ($7,200 plus cemetery costs).
-The cremation rate in Texas is currently 48%, near the national average of approximately 60%.
+Yes — significantly.
+In Texas, direct cremation at $1,700 saves families roughly $5,500 compared with the $7,200 traditional funeral plus cemetery costs.
+The Texas cremation rate currently sits at 48%, near the national average of about 60%.
 Many Southern families have strong traditions around homegoing services and church-based funerals, which can affect service choices and costs.

-How can I save on funeral costs in Texas?
+How do I keep funeral costs down in Texas?

 Does Texas require embalming?

-Texas does not legally require embalming in most circumstances.
-Embalming is a choice, not a legal requirement, though some funeral homes may require it as a matter of policy for open-casket viewings.
-Refrigeration is typically available as an alternative.
+Texas law does not require embalming in most situations.
+It is generally a choice, not a legal obligation — though a funeral home may insist on it as an internal policy for certain open-casket viewings.
+Refrigeration is almost always a valid substitute.
 Some Southern funeral homes may emphasize traditional open-casket services, but embalming remains optional by law in most cases.
-Under the FTC Funeral Rule, providers cannot claim embalming is legally required without citing specific legal authority.
+Under the FTC Funeral Rule, no provider may claim embalming is legally required without pointing to a specific statute.

-What is the cheapest funeral option in Texas?
+Which funeral option costs the least in Texas?

 How can I find affordable funeral homes in Texas?